 If your child is at a mainstream school, you will need to inform the head teacher in writing of your intention to deregister your child in order to home educate.
-You do not need permission to home educate unless your child has an Education, Health, and Care Plan and is placed in specialist provision.
+You do not need permission to home educate unless your child has an Education Health Care Plan and is placed in specialist provision.

-Children with an Education, Health, and Care Plan currently placed in specialist provision

-If your child has an Education, Health, and Care Plan and is in specialist provision, you will need to inform the head teacher in writing of your intention to home educate.
+Children with an Education and Health Care Plan who is placed in specialist provision If your child has an Education and Health Care Plan and is in specialist provision, you will need to inform the head teacher in writing of your intention to home educate.
 The Local Authority (SEN department) will need to give consent for your child's name to be deleted from the school roll.